 We’re actually quite historic — dating back to the 1870s, and our roots go back to newspapers located in Cedar Vale, Sedan, Niotaze, Peru, Chautauqua, Elgin, Howard, Grenola, Longton, Moline and Elk Falls.

 Over the years, one newspaper would merge with another one until today when the Prairie Star is the lone survivor, serving the entire two-county (Elk and Chautauquau) readership market, plus a few readers in adjacent counties.

-We’re published at 226 E. Main, Sedan, and we have Robin Rivers working in that office.
+We’re published at 226 E. Main, Sedan, and we have Julie Beckley working in that office.
 She is the face you see and the voice you see when you contact our office.